athornton/JupyterCon-2018-talk/talk.rst

 * 10-40 million AGNs (quasars).
 * 300,000 supernovae a year.

   * Current detection rate is about 7,000 supernovae per year.
-That's a fortyfold increase from current detection capabilities, from a single instrument.

   * A supernova explodes in a Milky-Way-scale galaxy once every few hundred years.